ncbi/cxx-toolkit/pages/ch_core.md

 -   [Remove()](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=Remove): Remove the directory entry.

-The last method on the list, the [Remove()](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=Remove) method accepts an enumeration type parameter, ***EDirRemoveMode***, which specifies the extent of the directory removal operation - you can delete only an empty directory, only files in a directory but not any subdirectories, or remove the entire directory tree:
+The last method on the list, the [Remove()](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=Remove) method accepts an enumeration type parameter, [EDirRemoveMode](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=EDirRemoveMode), which specifies the extent of the directory removal operation - you can delete only an empty directory, only files in a directory but not any subdirectories, or remove the entire directory tree:

     /// Directory remove mode.
     enum EDirRemoveMode {